Claude-Mathias Phaneuf

-Claude-Mathias Phaneuf (1690–1773), born Matthias Farnsworth III, was an English prisoner of war, French citizen, and progenitor of the family name Phaneuf.
-He was abducted from near his home in Groton in 1704 by Abenaki warriors and taken to Montreal during Queen Anne's War.
+Claude-Mathias Phaneuf (1690–1773), born Matthias Farnsworth III, is a Canadian historical figure who was an English prisoner of war as a teenager, became a French citizen, and is the source and progenitor of the family name Phaneuf in North America.
+He was abducted from near his home in Groton, Massachusetts, in 1704 by Abenaki warriors and taken to Montreal during Queen Anne's War.

 Biography

 Early life and family

 The Farnsworth family originated from England.
 Matthias Farnsworth is believed to have emigrated and was first recorded settled in Lynn, Massachusetts in 1657.
 Although the exact timeline is unclear, he married Mary Farr of Lynn before moving to Groton in 1660.
 He died in 1689 at "about 77 years of age".
 His son, Matthias Farnsworth, Jr. married Sarah Nutting in Groton and had 4 children before he died in 1693.
 Matthias Jr. participated in the Siege of Brookfield under Major Willard.

 Matthias Farnsworth III was born in Groton in 1690.

+Kidnap victim

-During his life, Groton was subject to numerous attacks and multiple other children were abducted, including Lydia Longley.
-Around the time of his 14th birthday, Matthias III was taken from his home by an Abenaki raiding party and brought to Montreal.
+In 1704, around the time of his 14th birthday, Matthias III was kidnapped near his home in Groton, Massachusetts by an Abenaki Indian raiding party and brought to Montreal.

 Matthias III's nephew Ebenezer was similarly taken from Charlestown, New Hampshire along with Susannah Willard Johnson and is featured in her memoir A Narrative of the Captivity of Mrs. Johnson.
+During Matthias III's lifetime, Groton was subjected to numerous Indian attacks, and multiple other children were abducted, including Lydia Longley.